EmanDomo/Capstone/README.md

 An Online Ordering and Point-of-Sale System for Saint Jerome Integrated School of Cabuyao, featuring seamless cashless payments via PayMongo and PayPal, along with inventory management and sales reporting.
+Tech stack used: React.js, Express.js, Node.js, MySQL